Last updated on June 5th, 2026 at 11:53 pm

 2) Guangzhou

-Guangzhou, like Shenzhen, is also in Guangdong province.
-This Chinese city is further than Shenzhen but it’s still on this list because it’s close to Hong Kong.
+Guangzhou, like Shenzhen, is in the Guangdong province.
+Although this Chinese city is farther away from Shenzhen, it remains on this list because it’s close to Hong Kong.

-The main difference between the two is that Guang Zhou is more traditional while Shen Zhen is more modern.
-It’s fascinating to witness to see how fast Shenzhen developed in a few short years.
-On the other hand, Guangzhou feels older like Shangxiajiu Street.
+The main difference is that Guangzhou is more traditional, while Shenzhen is more modern.
+It’s fascinating to see how quickly Shenzhen has developed over the past few years.
+On the other hand, Guangzhou feels older, like Shangxiajiu Street.

-They’re similar because they are both some of the biggest cities in China.
-They are also both in the Guangdong province.
+They’re similar because they are both among China’s biggest cities and are in Guangdong province.

-You can take a flight there but it’s only an hour.
-People usually opt to take a train, or bus, or drive there themselves.
+You can take a flight there, but it’s only an hour.
+People usually opt to take a train or a bus, or drive there themselves.
 It’s a perfect weekend getaway from Hong Kong.

 3) Shanghai

-Shanghai is one of the best cities in China, in my humble opinion.
+In my humble opinion, Shanghai is one of the best cities in China.
 Along with Beijing, Shanghai is a must-visit when you’re in China.

-As one of the financial hubs in China, The Bund, has active nightlife, and thousands of dining options, it’s not hard to see why this city attracts so many visitors.
+As one of China’s financial hubs, The Bund boasts an active nightlife and numerous dining options.
+It’s not hard to see why this city attracts so many visitors.

-There is even a Disneyland in Shanghai and it’s much bigger than the Hong Kong Disneyland.
-Disney fans should definitely drop by as it’s one of the largest Disney amusement parks.
-It will surely keep you occupied for the whole day!
+There is even a Disneyland in Shanghai, which is significantly larger than Hong Kong Disneyland.
+Disney fans should drop by, as it’s one of the largest Disney amusement parks.
+It will surely keep you occupied all day.

 Shanghai is also not too far from Hengdian, where many Chinese dramas are filmed.
-Take a tour of Hengdian World Studios and you might even get to meet your favourite Chinese celebrity filming!
+Take a tour of Hengdian World Studios, and you might even meet your favourite Chinese celebrity filming!

 4) Beijing

-It is China’s capital city with famous worldwide sights including The Forbidden Palace and The Great Wall of China.
+China’s capital city is home to world-famous sights, including the Forbidden City and the Great Wall of China.

-Compared to Shanghai, Beijing has more of a traditional feel.
-History nerds will like this big city as there are many historic sights to keep you entertained.
-If you’re more into shopping and prefer modern cities, Shanghai and Shenzhen will better suit your taste.
+Compared to Shanghai, Beijing has a more traditional feel.
+History buffs will enjoy this big city, as numerous historic sights keep them entertained.
+If you’re more into shopping and prefer modern cities, Shanghai and Shenzhen will suit your taste better.

-It is possible to go to Shanghai from Beijing.
-By high-speed railway, it’s about a 4.5-hour ride and about a 2.5-hour flight between the two cities.
+It is possible to travel from Beijing to Shanghai.
+By high-speed rail, it’s a 4.5-hour ride; by plane, it’s a 2.5-hour flight.

-It might not seem like it until you step foot in the country, but China is HUGE and the activities to do here are endless.
+It might not seem like it until you set foot in the country, but China is HUGE, and the activities here are endless.

 5) Taipei

 Taipei is about a two-hour flight from Hong Kong.
 This city is probably best known for Taipei 101, pineapple cakes, and bubble tea.
-But did you know Taiwan also makes some delicious fried chicken?
+But do you know Taiwan also makes delicious fried chicken?

-Foodies will be sure to love Taipei as they have night markets all over the city.
+Foodies will surely love Taipei, with night markets all over the city.
 They open in the late afternoon and don’t close until around midnight.
 With dozens of night market options, you’ll never be hungry.
-It’s where you must visit when you’re craving midnight snacks but all the restaurants are closed already.
+It’s where you must go when you’re craving midnight snacks, but all the restaurants are already closed.

-The day trips near Taipei are also pretty popular like Jiufen (my personal favourite) and Pingxi.
-You’ve probably seen pictures all over social media of the Pingxi Lantern Festival during Chinese New Year and the red lanterns in Jiufen.
-Also, allegedly, Jiufen inspired the famous Japanese movie, Spirited Away.
+Day trips near Taipei are also pretty popular, as are Jiufen (my personal favourite) and Pingxi.
+You’ve probably seen pictures all over social media of the Pingxi Lantern Festival during the Chinese New Year and the red lanterns in Jiufen.
+Also, allegedly, Jiufen inspired the famous Japanese movie Spirited Away.

-One of my travel tips is to go to Jiufen at night when all the red lanterns are lit up.
-It’s so beautiful it took my breath away.
+One of my travel tips is to visit Jiufen at night, when all the red lanterns are lit.
+It’s so beautiful, it took my breath away.

 6) Macau